 We surveyed over 200 corporate human resource managers throughout March and April 2021 to understand their perspective on talent acquisition and talent management topics.
 Below are the key findings and a summary.
-To download the full results with all details, please scroll to the bottom of the page and complete the form.
+To download the full results with all details, please scroll to the bottom of the page.

 This survey is a companion to another recent survey conducted by Cadient Talent.
 Last year Cadient Talent published results from a survey titled “Hourly Hiring Manager Survey 2020”.
 In that survey, 1,127 local hiring managers responded to issues similar to the questions posed in this corporate HR manager survey.